imjbassi/ai-model-packager/README.md

 ## Academic Information

-This project was developed as part of **SWE-550: Master’s Capstone in Software Engineering** at **Grand Canyon University**.
+This project was developed as part of **Master’s Capstone in Software Engineering** at **Grand Canyon University**.
 It demonstrates **software engineering, DevOps integration, and applied machine learning deployment skills**.

 ---